pygame/pygame/docs/reST/ref/surface.rst

       | :sg:`unlock() -> None`

       Unlock the Surface pixel data after it has been locked.
-The unlocked Surface can once again be drawn and managed by Pygame.
+The unlocked Surface can once again be drawn and managed by pygame.
 See the ``Surface.lock()`` documentation for more details.

       All pygame functions will automatically lock and unlock the Surface data